Devam-032/ros2_auto/README.md

 # ROS2-Autonomous Car

 ## Overview
 This project involves the development of a reliable autonomous navigation system using ROS2 and Pixy Cam.
-The primary goal is to ensure the car remains within track boundaries while adapting to dynamic scenarios.My mainb role was in modifying the python script and implementing a PID controller in such a way that the car never goes off the track.
+The primary goal is to ensure the car remains within track boundaries while adapting to dynamic scenarios.
+My main role was in modifying the python script and implementing a PID controller in such a way that the car never goes off the track.

 ## Features
 - **Autonomous Navigation**: Implements Python-based control for navigating within boundaries.